Monotone spectral density estimation: Simulations and finite sample behavior of estimators

 Note that the limit distribution for $\tilde{f}_n$ is stated for the discrete version $\tilde{f}_n^d$.
 The simulations were done in R, using the ``fracdiff'' package.
-The code is available from the corresponding author upon request.

-\begin{example} The first example consists of sums of several AR(1) processes.
-Let $\{X_k\}$ be a stationary AR(1) process, i.e. for all $k\in\mathbb Z$,
+The code is available from the corresponding author upon request. \begin{example} The first example consists of sums of several AR(1) processes.
+Let $\{X_k\}$ be a stationary AR(1) process, that is, for all $k\in\mathbb Z$,

 with $|a|<1$.
-This process has spectral density function $f(\lambda) = (2\pi)^{-1}\sigma^2|1-a\mathrm e^{\mathrm i\lambda}|^{-2}$ for $-\pi\leq \lambda\leq \pi$, with $\sigma^2=\mathrm{var}(\epsilon_1^2)$ and and thus $f$ is decreasing on $[0,\pi]$.
+This process has spectral density function $f(\lambda) = (2\pi)^{-1}\sigma^2|1-ae^{i\lambda}|^{-2}$ for $-\pi \leq\lambda\leq \pi$, with $\sigma^2=\operatorname{var}(\varepsilon_1^2)$ and and thus $f$ is decreasing on $[0,\pi]$.
 If $X^{(1)},\ldots,X^{(p)}$ are independent AR(1) processes with coefficients $a_j$ such that $|a_j|< 1,j=1,\ldots,p$, and we define the process $X$ by

 then $X$ has spectral density $f(\lambda) = (2\pi)^{-1} \sum_{j=1}^p \sigma_j^2 |1+a_je^{i\lambda}|^{-2}$ which is decreasing on $[0,\pi]$, since it is a sum of decreasing functions.
 Assuming that we do not know how many AR(1) processes are summed, we have a nonparametric problem: estimate a monotone spectral density.
-Figure~\ref{fig:3ar} shows a plot of the periodogram, the true spectral density and the nonparametric estimators $\hat{f}_n$ and $\tilde{f}_n$ for simulated data from a sum of three independent AR(1) processes with $a_1=0.5,a_2=0.7,a_3=0.9$.
-Figure~\ref{fig:3ar-mean} shows the pointwise means and 95\% confidence intervals of $\hat{f}_n$ and $\tilde{f}_n$ for 1000 realizations. \end{example}
+Figure \ref{fig:3ar} shows a